fatmali/wormhole/README.md

 - 🔀 **Multiple subagents** within the same tool (e.g., parallel Claude tasks)
 - 🔄 **Different AI tools** entirely (Claude ↔ Copilot ↔ Cursor)

+⚠️ *Disclaimer*: Wormhole is an early-stage project.
+APIs and behavior may change, and there may be rough edges.
+It’s built in the open and evolving fast based on real developer feedback.

 ## Features

 - **Universal Logging** - Single `log` tool for any action type